← Back to Articles

 Deep NIR (1070 nm):

 The target: Cortical surface (1-2 cm deep).
-Subcortical structures (hippocampus, amygdala, basal ganglia) are too deep for transcranial PBM to reach directly, but may benefit indirectly via increased cortical blood flow and reduced inflammation.
+Subcortical structures (hippocampus, amygdala, basal ganglia) remain too deep for direct transcranial PBM but benefit indirectly via increased cortical perfusion and reduced systemic inflammation.

 The Evidence: What Does PBM Actually Do?